Yirou/stopwords/README.md

 stopwords.getStopWords();

 //Remove stopwords from text
-//'Et' and 'voilà' are stopwords let result=stopwords.cleanText('Et puis voilà');
+//for this example 'Et' and 'voilà' are stopwords let result=stopwords.cleanText('Et puis voilà');
 //expected
 result='puis'